deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13924/index.md

 > </details>

-> The table presents the results of semantic segmentation on the ScanNet++ benchmark, comparing different training strategies (pre-training and joint training) using ALC and other datasets.
+> Table 4 presents the semantic segmentation scores on the ScanNet++ benchmark, comparing different training strategies (pre-training and joint training) and datasets.

 {{< table-caption >}}